Quantum character varieties and braided module categories: Factorization homology of surfaces

 We denote by $\Disk^2_{s,mkd}$ the $(\infty,1)$-category whose objects are disjoint unions of unmarked (framed or oriented) disks $\mathbb{R}^2$ and once-marked disks $\mathbb{R}^2_{\mathbf{0}}$, and whose morphism spaces are spaces of (framed or oriented) embeddings, which are moreover required to send marked points bijectively to marked points.

 The data of a symmetric monoidal functor $\Disk^2_{fr,mkd}\to \cC$ is equivalent to an $E_2$-algebra $\cA$ (the restriction to unmarked disc) and an object $\cM\in \cC$ assigned to a marked disc, equipped with the structure of {\em $E_2$-module} over $\cA$ (the intrinsic operadic notion of module for an $E_2$-algebra).
 That is, $\cM$ is equipped with a compatible collection of functors $\cM\bt\cA^{\bt k}\to\cM$ determined by choosing embeddings from the disjoint union of one marked and $k$ unmarked, disks back into the marked disk, satisfying a collection of coherences.
-By analogy, we will call a functor $\Disk^2_{or,mkd}\to\cC$ a $\Disk^2$-module.
+By analogy, we will call the image of the once marked disk through a functor $\Disk^2_{or,mkd}\to\cC$ a $\Disk^2_{or}$-module over the $\Disk^2_{or}$-algebra image of the unmarked disk.

 \begin{remark} The requirement that marked points map bijectively means that the empty set is no longer initial in the category of marked surfaces.
 Allowing maps which are only injective on marked points is equivalent to giving a pointing $1_\cC\to \cM$ with no additional coherences, and agrees with the notion of locally constant factorization algebra on the stratified space $\mathbb{R}^2_{\mathbf{0}}$. \end{remark}